kengen1/RSP-Obsidian-Vault/dsa_notes/sorting/quick_sort.md

 - **divide and conquer** algorithm that selects a pivot element and partitions the array around pivot
 - it recursively sorts the elements on the left and right of the pivot
 - **in-place-sorting** algorithm, meaning it sorts without requiring extra memory (beyond the recursion stack)
-- best used when average-case perofrmance matters
+- best used when average-case performance matters

   Average Case Time Complexity : *O(n log n)*
   Worst Case Time Complexity : *O(n²)*